AlexIvanCPA11/i3-config-debian/README.md

 Update i3 to latest version

-Alternative to i3blocks can be bumblebee-status
+Alternative to i3blocks can be bumblebee-status or polybar

 ```